Mikael Vardanyan: Recognition

-Philanthropy
+Charity

 Mikael Vardanyan also implemented a number of charity projects.
 The philanthropist provides financial assistance to people with disabilities, mothers of large families and single mothers, families of deceased soldiers, special schools, government medical institutions, provides agricultural equipment to low-income rural families, etc. Within the scope of charitable programs, with the financing of Mikael Vardanyan, various large-scale projects of the communities infrastructure improvement were implemented in the border communities of the Tavush region.

 In 2015, together with his brother Karen Vardanyan, Mikael Vardanyan completed the construction of the Saint Thaddeus Church in Masis, undertaken with the funding of their father Hrant Vardanyan.

 In 2019, with the initiative and the financing of Mikael and Karen Vardanyan the Yerevan 2800th Anniversary Park was built.
 Besides the construction of the park the Vardanyan Family Charity Foundation, starting from 2019 and for the next 99 years will also cover all the expenses of care and maintenance of the park.